esdmr/template/README.md

 This project requires [Node.JS][node] version 16 minimum.
 Please ensure that you have installed the correct version of Node.JS by running `node --version`.

-This project recommends [PNPM][pnpm] version 6.
-Please ensure that you have installed the correct version of PNPM by running `pnpm --version`.
+This project recommends [pnpm][pnpm] version 6.
+Please ensure that you have installed the correct version of pnpm by running `pnpm --version`.

 The following snippet will download, install, and build the source from GitHub.